AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 This transaction will fail if:

 * `p._market` is not a Market known to Augur.
+* `p._kycToken` is specified but is not an ERC20 token address, or is an ERC20 token address but its balance for the [Order Creator](#order-creator) is not greater than 0.
 * `p._type` is not a valid value of 0 or 1.
 * `p._attoshares` is less than or equal to 0.
 * `p._outcome` is less than 0 or greater than or equal to the total number of [Outcomes](#outcome) for `p._market` (including [Invalid](#invalid-outcome)).